UnitPlus

 Compund interest

-Compound interest describes the effect whereby the interest you earn
+Compound interest describes the effect whereby the

-your savings will steadily grow faster.
+yearly, which means your savings will steadily grow faster.

 To better understand compound interest, it makes sense to explain it